20215462-quangnv/Weather_forcasting/README.md

 # Weather_forcasting
-Welcome to our project of machine learning in forcasting weather with time-series data Our team consists of 5 members:
+Welcome to our project of machine learning in forcasting weather with time-series data.

+Our team consists of 5 members:

     1. Nguyen Viet Quang